-Gardens of Amsterdam and the Netherlands
+Gardens of Paris and the Loire Valley

 For more information, contact Rita Velten at Frosch Travel, (847) 948-5300.

 American Airlines is the Official Airline of the Chicago Botanic Garden